needle-mirror/com.unity.cloud.common/Documentation~/common-functionality.md

 One of the primary functions of the Unity Cloud Common package are to provide the base abstractions and data types shared by all other packages.
 These include, but are not limited to, a series of identifiers for the various organizations, projects, and assets used by the Unity Cloud platform.

 Some of the most commonly used identifiers are listed below.
-These identifiers related to the assets managed by the [Unity Cloud Assets SDK](https://docs.unity3d.com/Packages/com.unity.cloud.assets@latest):
+These identifiers are related to the assets managed by the [Unity Cloud Assets SDK](https://docs.unity3d.com/Packages/com.unity.cloud.assets@latest):

 - `OrganizationId`: A struct that represents the unique identifier of an organization.
 - `ProjectId`: A struct that represents the unique identifier of a project.